-\paragraph{Inferrable Anaphora (Bridging Anaphora):} Also called bridging anaphora is a very specific anaphoric type that points back to another anaphoric phrase or clause, which in turn points to an entity mentioned further back in the document. \paragraph{Generics:} It refers to the case where a certain anaphoric terms and its antecedent are not referring to the same real world entity.
+\paragraph{Inferrable Anaphora (Bridging Anaphora)} Also called \textit{bridging anaphora}, is a very specific anaphoric type that points back to another anaphoric phrase or clause, which in turn points to an entity mentioned further back in the document. \paragraph{Generics} It refers to the case where a certain anaphoric term and its antecedent are not referring to the same real world entity.
 This behaviour makes such anaphoras to be more suitable members for the field of Coreference Resolution than Anaphora Resolution.

-\paragraph{Non referential terms:} It is very important in all the approaches of either Anaphora or Coreference Resolution to identify the anaphoric terms that are not pointing back to any antecedent.
+\paragraph{Non referential terms} It is very important in all the approaches of either Anaphora Resolution or Coreference Resolution to identify the anaphoric terms that are not pointing back to any antecedent.
 The pronoun ``it'' being the most common referring term that exhibits such behaviour.
 When found in syntactic phenomenons such as clefts and extrapositions it serves to suggest a certain behaviour while in other cases it is just pleonastic. \\

-There is also a special anaphoric case, called cataphora, in which the anaphoric term proceed the antecedent.
-All cataphora cases belong to one of the aformentioned anaphoric types with the antecedent coming before the anaphoric noun phrase, hence pointing forward.
+A special anaphoric case exists, called \textit{cataphora}, in which the anaphoric term proceed the antecedent.
+All cataphora cases belong to one of the aforementioned anaphoric types with the antecedent appearing before the anaphoric noun phrase, hence pointing forward.